 1 to collect and disseminate information concerning exposure to EMF, including on EMF measurement methodologies, in order to assist national administrations, particularly in developing countries, to develop appropriate national regulations;

-2 to work closely with all relevant organizations in the implementation of this resolution, as well as Resolution 72 (Rev. Hammamet, 2016) and Resolution 62 (Rev. Buenos Aires, 2017), in order to continue and enhance the technical assistance provided to Member States,
+2 to work closely with all relevant organizations engaged on this topic and to leverage their output in the implementation of this resolution, as well as WTSA Resolution 72 (Rev. Geneva, 2022) and WTDC Resolution 62 (Rev. Kigali, 2022), in order to continue and enhance the technical assistance provided to Member States,

 instructs the Director of the Telecommunication Development Bureau, in collaboration with the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau